-I recently had the opportunity to meet with Dr. Shahzad Cheema, a major data scientist in IBM IOT Industrial Laboratory in Munich.
-We have interesting discussions around data science and its applications in the real world.
+I recently had the opportunity to meet with Dr. Shahzad Cheema, a major data scientist at IBM IOT Industrial Laboratory in Munich.
+We have interesting discussions about data science and its applications in the real world.
 Dr. Cheema, the data science course may be the most interesting and least understood field in it.
 Fortunately, we left the "hype" phase for large data, because we have witnessed adoption and reception in almost all industries.
 Like the industrial revolution, large data will continue to bring technology revolution in various forms.
 All "smart" features that appear in the current product are based on analytics and data, which is proof that data science is the main foundation for business and technology innovation.

-So, what exactly data science?
-Data science is the field interdisciplinary.
+So, what exactly is data science?
+Data science is a field interdisciplinary.
 This is a combination of data, science, technology, and business impacts.
 The business value of the process is very important and usually employs advanced tools and techniques to extract the knowledge and insights that can be followed up from structured or unstructured data to optimize business goals.

 Wikipedia defines it as a "field of scientific methods, processes, algorithms, and systems to extract knowledge or insight from data in various forms, both structured or unstructured, such as data mining."
 While the definition of data science is widely accepted, the implications and implementation of IT in the real world remain a little mystery.
 To go down to business implications, we need to better understand the main building blocks of science and how they are tied together.
 In this article, I will summarize our discussion around four main components of data science: data, science, technology, and business.